erinnacland/erinnacland.github.io/README.md

 ## Step 1: Create an interaction plot file in Mplus

-Here is example code for doing this using a path model with skewed observed variables and missing data (i.e., leading to the use of the mlr estimator).
+Here is example code for doing this using a path model with skewed observed variables and missing data.
 This can be adapted to other analyses/models as well, see latent variable example [here](https://www.statmodel.com/download/Latent%20variable%20interaction%20LOOP%20plot.pdf).

 ```diff